joshfrench/keycutter/README.md

      * personal
        project

-Your currently active key is marked.
+Your default key is marked.

-To switch to a different account before pushing a gem:
+To switch the default key used when managing remote gems:

-    $ gem keys --use company
+    $ gem keys --default company

 You can also remove a key: